-Although you might have heard about cryptocurrencies and known how it works, it’s possible you still don’t know what cryptocurrency actually is, or what means.
+Although you might have heard about cryptocurrencies and known how it works, it’s possible you still don’t know what cryptocurrency actually is, or what it means.
 The topic of cryptocurrencies and the blockchain technology that drives them can be a bit confusing.

 So, what is cryptocurrency?
 This article uses relatable terminology to explain in detail what cryptocurrency is, and the science of cryptography that decentralizes and drives cryptocurrencies, and makes them secure; generally, the following topics are discussed:

-- Definition of Cryptocurrency
+- Definition of cryptocurrency